FlowCLAS: Enhancing Normalizing Flow Via Contrastive Learning For Anomaly Segmentation: Experiments

-We evaluated pixel-level performance using two binary classification metrics: Area Under Precision Recall Curve (AUPRC), and the False Positive Rate (FPR) at a True Positive Rate (TPR) of 95\% ($\text{FPR}_{95}$).
-The $\text{FPR}_{95}$ metric is prioritized due to its significance in robotics applications, where achieving a high TPR is crucial while minimizing the number of false positives.
-AUPRC is also critical as it effectively measures performance in scenarios with significant class imbalance, such as large images with small anomalous objects.
+\paragraph{Evaluation metrics:} We evaluated pixel-level performance using two binary classification metrics: Area Under Precision Recall Curve (AUPRC), and the False Positive Rate (FPR) at a True Positive Rate (TPR) of 95\% ($\text{FPR}_{95}$).
+The AUPRC metric is prioritized as it effectively measures anomaly detection capability in scenarios with significant class imbalance, such as large images with small anomalous objects.
+The $\text{FPR}_{95}$ metric is also critical due to its significance in robotics applications, where achieving a high TPR is crucial while minimizing the number of false positives.

-\subsubsection{Implementation details}

-FlowCLAS is applied post-hoc to features extracted by a frozen vision foundation model.
-In our experiments, we utilize the large variant of DINOv2 (DINOv2-L) \cite{oquabDINOv2LearningRobust2023} for feature extraction.
-Our normalizing flow is constructed with 8 and 16 blocks ($L$) for the space anomaly segmentation and road anomaly segmentation experiments, respectively.
-We employ a cosine learning rate scheduler with linear warmup, setting the maximum learning rate and weight decay to $1 \times 10^{-5}$.
-The projection head reduces features to a dimensionality of $C' = 256$, and the temperature parameter $\tau$ is set to 0.10.
-FlowCLAS is trained for 10 epochs on the ALLO dataset and 600 epochs on Cityscapes, using a batch size of 32.

-Our code development is based on the Anomalib library \cite{akcayAnomalibDeepLearning2022} which is heavily utilized in the ALLO benchmark.
-We also use MMSegmentation \cite{mmseg2020} to reimplement specific modules and baseline methods.
-For instance, we reimplemented RPL \cite{liuResidualPatternLearning2023} using DeepLabV3+ \cite{chenEncoderDecoderAtrousSeparable2018} with a ResNet-101 backbone \cite{heDeepResidualLearning2016} from MMSegmentation (denoted as RPL$^\dagger$ for the ALLO experiments).

-To address the research gap in domain-agnostic unsupervised methods for scene-level anomaly segmentation, we established a baseline by reimplementing FastFlow \cite{yuFastFlowUnsupervisedAnomaly2021} with a DINOv2-L encoder (FastFlow+DINOv2-L).
-This baseline serves as a fair comparison to evaluate FlowCLAS's superior domain generalizability.
+\paragraph{Implementation details:}